maximbilan/SwiftOxfordAPI/README.md

 # SwiftOxfordAPI
-A framework to consume the <a href="https://developer.oxforddictionaries.com/documentation">Oxford Dictionaries API</a> written in Swift.
+A framework to consume the <a href="https://developer.oxforddictionaries.com/documentation">Oxford Dictionaries API</a> written in Swift.</br>
+🍟🍉🍋🍇🍌

 ## Installation
 <b>CocoaPods:</b>